bexelbie/bexelbie.github.io/_drafts/backup/part2.md

 * 2 copies on different mediums which are local
 * 1 copy stored remotely

-For typical data, this means that I have a copy on my laptop, on an external hard drive and backed up to a cloud provider.
-I have technically failed the "2 different mediums" rule, but can cheat by saying the goal is to either ensure I don't have a single machine failure delete all my local data, or I can point out that my laptop has an SSD and the external drive is a spinning disk.
+In an enterprise scenario this might be the live data on the server, a local tape backup and a second tape backup stored remotely or a cloud backup.
+For my personal data, this might be the copy on my laptop, a second copy on an external hard drive and copy backed up to a cloud provider.
+I have technically failed the "2 different mediums" rule, but I can cheat by saying the goal is to either ensure I don't have a single machine failure delete all my local data, or I can point out that my laptop has an SSD and the external drive is a spinning disk.

 ## The 2-1-1 Rule